kreon800/powershell-psm-servicemgr/README.md

 ```
 4. Enjoy starting/stopping the Shaiya server automatically as a service.

+# Requirements
+The [Shaiya services](#allowed-service-names) need to be installed on the system already.

 # Features
 ### The whole server complex
 - `Start-ShaiyaServer`